Slap Shot: Legacy

 In the years since its initial release, Slap Shot has come to be regarded as a cult classic.

 Critical reevaluation of the film continues to be positive.
 In 1998, Maxim named Slap Shot the "Best Guy Movie of All Time" above acknowledged classics such as The Godfather, Raging Bull, and Newman's own Cool Hand Luke.
 Entertainment Weekly ranked the film #30 on its list of "The Top 50 Cult Films".
 In the November 2007 issue of GQ, Dan Jenkins proclaimed Slap Shot "the best sports film of the past 50 years."

 On Rotten Tomatoes, the film has a rating of 87%, based on 38 reviews, with an average rating of 7.10/10 and the critical consensus stating "Raunchy, violent, and very funny, Slap Shot is ultimately set apart by a wonderful comic performance by Paul Newman."
+Metacritic, which uses a weighted average, assigned the a score of 61 out of 100, based on 9 critics, indicating "generally favorable" reviews.

 The film is standard viewing for young ice hockey players on road trips, including Christian Hanson, son of David Hanson, who saw the film for the first time when he was 11 years old during a hockey road trip with his team.
 After the Humboldt Broncos bus crash in 2018, a broken Slap Shot DVD was found at the crash site.
 Steve Carlson met with some of the survivors.

+The film directly inspired the name of the Boston hardcore band Slapshot.

+Canadian punk rock group The Hanson Brothers was named after the film’s fictional brothers.
+The band members adopted “Hanson” stage name, wore eyeglasses like the film’s Hanson brothers and wrote songs about ice hockey and beer.